symbuzzer/MIUI-Launcher-4-POCO-Magisk-Module/README.md

 -Uninstall MIUI Launcher update from Settings > Applications > Manage Applications if exists
 -Uninstall module from Magisk app on your phone and reboot

+KNOWN ISSUES:
+-You should turn of Fullscreen gestures from Settings > Additional settings > Fullscreen view when switching between MIUI Launcher and Poco Launcher and reboot

 NOTES:
 -Tested on POCO X3 GT with MIUI Global 13.0.7.0
 -Should work MIUI roms included 14, 13 and 12